perpetual-protocol/perp-docs/docs/guides/IntegrationGuide.md

     - `isBaseToQuote` && `!isExactInput`: want less input base as possible, so we set a upper bound of input base
     - `!isBaseToQuote` && `isExactInput`: want more output base as possible, so we set a lower bound of output base
     - `!isBaseToQuote` && `!isExactInput`: want less input quote as possible, so we set a upper bound of input quote
-- `deadline`: the restriction on when this tx should be executed; otherwise, it fails
+- `deadline`: the restriction on when the tx should be executed; otherwise, tx will get reverted
-- `sqrtPriceLimitX96`: the restriction on the ending price after the swap. `0` for no limit.
+- `sqrtPriceLimitX96`: the restriction on the ending price after the swap; `0` for no limit.
 This is the same as `sqrtPriceLimitX96` in the UniSwap V3 contract.
 - `referralCode`: the referral code for partners

-Returns:
+Return values:

-- `deltaBase`: the amount of base token exchanged
+- `base`: the amount of base token exchanged
-- `deltaQuote`: the amount of quote token exchanged
+- `quote`: the amount of quote token exchanged

-**Code sample:**
+**Example:**

 - Long 1 vETH